-Source of the traffic after translation
+Source after translation

-Translated source host The rule will apply to the object that you select in this field.
-The translated source host refers to the new IP address of the source host, after its translation by NAT.
-Translated source port This field allows specifying the source port used by the source host after translation.
+Translated source hostThe rule will apply to the object that you select in this field.
+The translated source host refers to the new IP address of the source host, after its translation by NAT.Translated source portThis field allows specifying the source port used by the source host after translation.
 By default, the "Stateful" module memorizes the source port used and only this port will then be allowed for return packets.
 The creation of a source address sharing rule (masquerading) assigns the value ephemeral fw to this field.

-Select a random translated source port By selecting this option, the firewall will randomly select the translated source port from the list (e.g.: ephemeral fw ).
-This makes it possible to avoid an anticipation of the following connections as the source ports are assigned consecutively, thereby strengthening security.
+Select a random By selecting this option, the firewall will randomly select the translated source port translated source port from the list (e.g.: ephemeral fw).
+This makes it possible to avoid an anticipation of the following connections as the source ports are assigned consecutively , thereby strengthening security.

-This option allows distributing IP addresses of sources that sent the packet after translation.
+Load balancing Load balancing type This option allows distributing IP addresses of sources that sent the packet after translation.
 The load balancing method depends on the algorithm used.
 Several load balancing algorithms are available: None: No load balancing will be carried out.
 Round-robin : This algorithm allows fairly distributing the load among the various IPs of the selected address range.
 Each of these source IP addresses will be rotated.
 Source IP hash : The source address will be hashed in order to choose the address to use from the range.
 This method allows guaranteeing that a given source address will always be mapped to the same address range.
-Connection hash: Users can now choose the hash by connection (source IP address + source port + destination IP address + destination) as a load balancing method in their NAT rules.
+Connection hash: Users can now choose the hash by connection (source IP address - source port + destination IP address + destination) as a load balancing method in their NAT rules.
 This allows connections from one source to the same server to be distributed according to the source port and source IP address.
-Random: The firewall randomly selects an address from the selected address range This option makes the IP address to be published available via the firewall's MAC address. onfirm your configuration. after translation This field allows selecting the destination host of the translated packet from the drop- down list of objects.
-This field allows specifying the port used by the destination host.
+Random: The firewall randomly selects an address from the selected address range ARP publication This option makes the IP address to be published available via the firewall's MAC address.